AssetAtlasTracker/AssetAtlas/README.md

 1. Clone the repository
    - If you dont know how to clone a repository, you can download a .zip of the repository from the "code" button near the top of the page linked below
    - <https://github.com/AssetAtlasTracker/AssetAtlas>
 1. Run the file named "start.py" in the folder that downloaded from this github page on the previous step.
-You can right click on it and "Open with > python".
+   - You may need to right click on the file and "Open with > python".
 1. In the start.py launcher:
    - If you are only following the main setup: leave local host selected
    - If you are using the multi-device remote functionality and have followed the optional setup steps: select Tailscale mode
-1. Click "Run Docker Compose" (This may take 5 or so minutes the first time, but will be faster on subsequent composes)
+1. Click "Run Docker Compose"
+   - This may take five or so minutes the first time, but will be faster on subsequent composes
    - If the compose action fails right away, docker may not be open/running.
 Make sure the "docker desktop" application you downloaded earlier is running.
    - Once it finishes, a window will pop up "Service is running" with the IP
-1. Go to the localhost URL or the Tailscale URL depending on the mode you chose (Tailsale must be running on the device trying to access for tailscale to work)
+1. In your web browser, go to the localhost or Tailscale URL depending on the mode you chose
+   - For tailscale to work, Tailscale must be currently running on the device trying to access AssetAtlas

 ### (Optional) Multi device remote access additional setup